INTENS-FI/intens/doc/model-api.md

 Errors are indicated by raising exceptions.
 An exception from `model.task` causes job posting to fail, thus no job is created on the server.
-An exception from the delayed computation causes the server to mark the job as failed.
+An exception other than `TimeoutError` or `CancelledError` from the delayed computation causes the server to mark the job as failed.  `TimeoutError` must not be raised by the model.
+The conditions for raising `CancelledError` are descibed above.

 The `model.task` function is executed on the server.
 How Dask executes the delayed computation that it returns depends on